emezac/dawn/README.md

   - Configured in the `tools` array of an API request.
   - Supports user location and search context size customization.

+- **Vector Store Tools:**
+  - Create and manage OpenAI Vector Stores for efficient data storage and retrieval.
+  - Utilities for validating vector store IDs with basic and strict validation options.
+  - Integration with file uploads and text storage for comprehensive knowledge management.

 - **Observability:**
   - Logging and tracing to support debugging and workflow analysis.

+## Dependencies

+The framework has the following core dependencies:

+- **OpenAI API**: For LLM access and vector store operations
+- **HTTPX**: For direct API calls when the OpenAI client doesn't support certain operations
+- **Pydantic**: For data validation and settings management
+- **Graphviz** (optional): For workflow visualization
+- **python-dotenv**: For environment variable management

 ## Installation